How to Create Space in a Small Kitchen

 In a kitchen, the counter space is where it’s at.
 Let’s call it your kitchen’s prime real estate.
 And having just the right amount is the key to the perfect kitchen.

-2. Do I have too many gadgets out?
+• Do I have too many gadgets cluttering things up?

-4. Do I have clutter that should be put away or should be kept in another room?
+• Is there clutter that should be put away or moved to another area?

 When is the Last Time you Used that?